Codecademy/docs/content/sql/concepts/errors/errors.md

 ---
 Title: 'Errors'
-Description: 'In SQL, an error refers to a problem that prevents the successful execution of a query or generates incorrect results.'
+Description: 'An error refers to a problem that prevents the successful execution of a query or generates incorrect results.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
-  - 'Machine Learning'
 Tags:
   - 'Aggregate Functions'
   - 'Alias'
-  - 'Arithematic'
+  - 'Arithmetic'
   - 'CRUD'
-  - 'Database'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'